cs181f/project3/Queue_Specification.md

 *The build queue will be a simple in memory queue that the Application Server adds to on a post-recieve webhook from Github.
 It will store Build ids.
 It is accessible by the server and the worker threads.*

-While technically a part of the Application Server (it exists in the same Thread), the Queue is important enough to warrant a full specification.
-A Queue will be an object in our code, which we will instantiate and set as a instance variable in our Application Server.
-We will use the Python Queue class for our Queue.
-This class provides the following methods:
+While technically a part of the Application Server (it exists in the same Thread), the BuildQueue is important enough to warrant a full specification.
+A BuildQueue will be an object in our code, which we will instantiate and set as a instance variable in our Application Server.
+We will subclass the Python standard library Queue.
+The BuildQueue class will expose the following methods:

-Queue.empty()
+BuildQueue.has_builds()
     return True if the queue is empty, False otherwise

-Queue.put(*item*)
+BuildQueue.add_build(*item*)
     enqueues *item* onto the queue

-Queue.get()
+BuildQueue.next_build()
     dequeues the first item on the queue

 These methods are the only necessary external interfaces for this component.
 The following requirements must be satisfied for the Queue: